Consensys/quorum/docs/api.md

 ## JSON RPC Privacy API Reference

-__In addition to the JSON-RPC provided by Ethereum, Quorum exposes below two API calls.__
+__In addition to the JSON-RPC provided by Ethereum, Quorum exposes the following additional API calls.__

 #### eth_storageRoot